harness/developer-hub/release-notes/continuous-delivery.md

 ---
-title: Continuous Delivery & GitOps release notes
+title: Continuous Delivery & GitOps
 date: 2022-12-15T10:00
 tags: [NextGen, "continuous delivery"]
-slug: continuous-delivery-release-notes
 sidebar_position: 4
 ---

 Harness Continuous Delivery & GitOps is updated regularly.
 Review the notes below for details about recent changes.

 :::note

-Harness deploys updates progressively to different Harness cluster hosting accounts.
+Harness deploys updates progressively to different Harness SaaS clusters.
+You can identify the cluster hosting your account in your Account Overview page.
 The features and fixes in the release notes may not be available in your cluster immediately.
 :::

 ## December 22, 2022, version 77908